ndgigliotti/shopify-spy/README.md

 # Shopify Spy
 A simple Scrapy project for scraping Shopify websites.
-The project includes two spiders: ShopifySpider and GoogleSpider.
-ShopifySpider is a universal Shopify spider, designed to extract data from any Shopify store.
-GoogleSpider is designed for discovering Shopify URLs.
+The project includes two spiders: ShopifySpider and DiscoverySpider.
+ShopifySpider is a universal Shopify spider, designed to extract detailed data from any Shopify store.
+DiscoverySpider is a tool for discovering Shopify sites using Google.

 ## Usage
 The spiders can be used like any standard Scrapy spider.
 Set your working directory to the project directory and execute one of the following commands.
 The scrape results will be stored in a JSON lines file in `shopify_spy\resources\SpiderClassName`.